 It is part of the , series and is a This paranormal romance is a paperback edition that was published by Piatkus on February 3, 2009 and has 320 pages.

-Other books by this author that I've reviewed include Blood Trinity, Man of My Dreams, Invincible, Born of Shadows, Retribution, Big Guns Out of Uniform, Tapestry, Deadly Promises, In Other Worlds, "One BAD Night", Dark Side of the Moon, Alterant, The Guardian, Whispered Lies, Infamous, Born of Silence, Aftertaste, The Curse, Inferno, Rise of the Gryphon, Styxx, Dangerous Women, Son of No One, Dragonbane, Born of Vengeance, Deadmen Walking.
+Other books by this author which I have reviewed include Blood Trinity, Man of My Dreams, Invincible, Born of Shadows, Retribution, Big Guns Out of Uniform, Tapestry, Deadly Promises, In Other Worlds, "One BAD Night", Dark Side of the Moon, Alterant, The Guardian, Whispered Lies, Infamous, Born of Silence, Aftertaste, The Curse, Inferno, Rise of the Gryphon, Styxx, Dangerous Women, Son of No One, Dragonbane, Born of Vengeance, Deadmen Walking

 Fourth in the Dream-Hunter subseries and seventeenth in the Dark-Hunter paranormal romance series revolving around the Grecian pantheon of gods.
 The focus is on Cratus/Jericho and Delphine.

 It’s funny reading this with its mixture of Greek gods with their petty grudges and enthusiasm for modern slang and media.

 Kenyon uses her characters to portray the extremes of human characteristics and emotions against a backdrop of Olympian splendor with the appetites inspired by New Orleans.

 You can’t help but fall in love with her characters.
 And she certainly doesn’t stint on the action — both physical and fantastical.